sstarcher/job-reaper/README.md

     - failures = -1 the job will never be reaped on failures
 * --interval - Interval in seconds to wait between looking for jobs to reap (default 30 seconds)
 * --log - Level to log - debug, info, warn, error, fatal, panic (default info)
+* -keep-completed=*duration* - Duration to keep completed jobs (e.g. `-keep-completed=4h`).

 Alerter Options
 Alerters are define in the configuration yaml file.
 All alerters that are define will be used.

 ###Stdout
 * Level - debug, info, warn, error, fatal, panic